damarising/warri-emmanuel-/MapServer-Site-Gallery.md

  * site: [RegattaGame](http://www.regattagame.net)
  * description: Online sail boat regatta game, races on all seas and oceans of the world with real wind forecasts (from NOAA).
 Choose the best sail and best heading to compete with other skippers with the help of waypoints, scheduler, and sail polars diagram.
- * specs: Mapserver 6.4.1, WFS/GML, Python MapScript, PHP, MySQL, OpenLayers 3.13
+ * specs: MapServer 6.4.1, WFS/GML, Python MapScript, PHP, MySQL, OpenLayers 3.13
  * contact: contact@regattagame.net

 ----